Trail Project

 Trail Master Plan

-Delineate the trail alignment, width, height, grade and structures appropriate to the intended trail use in the field with field flagging and GPS (more detail below)
+Field flagging and GPS data that delineates the trail location, alignment, width, height, grade and structures appropriate to the intended trail use in the field (more detail below)

-Estimate the cost of project construction, maintenance and related oversight, permitting and planning including tools, consumables, volunteer and staff time, contractors and consultants, equipment, materials
+The estimated cost of project construction, maintenance and related oversight, permitting and planning including tools, consumables, volunteer and staff time, contractors and consultants, equipment, materials.

 Conceptual Trail Plan